 Mole Creek Karst National Park

 Near the town of Mole Creek about 85 km west of Launceston, is the Mole Creek Karst National Park.
-This park offers tours in both Marakoopa and King Soloman caves, as well as areas of natural bushland with picnic facilities and nature trails.
+This park offers tours in both Marakoopa and King Solomans caves, as well as areas of natural bushland with picnic facilities and nature trails.

 Marakoopa (from the Aboriginal word meaning ‘handsome’) is a cave of large caverns and extensive areas of flowstone formations.
 This cave also offers the best glow-worm display of any tourist cave in Australia.
 A large underground stream, fed from a series of sinkholes in the Western Tiers is also a feature of the cave.
 Marakoopa is part of the Tasmanian Wilderness World Heritage Area.

-King Solomon Cave
+King Solomons Cave

 This compact cave displays a range of formations and caters for all age groups and levels of fitness.
 King Solomon features lavish colours and formations, with sparkling calcite decorating